Trigger thumb / finger

 Causes

-Although it’s rarely noticed at birth, trigger finger and thumb can be present in infancy.
-The condition is also often found in older children between the ages of 1 and 4.
+Trigger thumb or finger is rarely noticed at birth.
+They can be present in infancy.
+The condition is also often found in older children.

 Treatment

 Trigger thumbs in children can resolve spontaneously with no treatment although this can take anything from 1-2 years.
-There is no evidence that splintage or exercise make any difference to this.
+There is no evidence that splints or exercise make any difference to this.

 In a small number of children for who it does not get better then surgical release can be carried out to release the tendon from the tendon sheath where it is catching, allowing the tendon to glide more smoothly.